apache/trafficcontrol/docs/source/api/v2/deliveryservices_sslkeys_generate_letsencrypt.rst

 Request Structure
 -----------------
 :key:             The :ref:`ds-xmlid` of the :term:`Delivery Service` for which keys will be generated
+:deliveryservice: The :ref:`ds-xmlid` of the :term:`Delivery Service` for which keys will be generated

+..
+NOTE:: Either the ``key`` or the ``deliveryservice`` field must be provided.
+If both are provided, then they must match.

 :version:         An integer that defines the "version" of the key - which may be thought of as the sequential generation; that is, the higher the number the more recent the key
 :hostname:        The desired hostname of the :term:`Delivery Service`